forem/forem/docs/installation/imgproxy.md

 You should verify it's working by checking a user's profile image.
 It should have a structure similar to `http://localhost:8080/unsafe/rs:fill:320:320/aHR0cDovL2xvY2Fs/aG9zdD.......`.
-You should also see activities from imgproxy terminal and all the images should load.
+You should also see activities from Imgproxy terminal and all the images should load.

 ## Sidenote.

-- Because Imgproxy is a standalone server of it's own, all images url given to it needs to be an absolute URL.
+- Because Imgproxy is a standalone server of its own, all images URL given to it needs to be an absolute URL.
-- When working with docker/podman on Linux, provide the host network option, ie `docker run -p 8080:8080 --network="host" -it darthsim/imgproxy` so imgproxy can properly access localhost.
+- When working with docker/podman on Linux, provide the host network option, ie `docker run -p 8080:8080 --network="host" -it darthsim/imgproxy` so Imgproxy can properly access the localhost.